As an ethical retailer, we have always worked hard to lead the way in environmental and sustainable initiatives.

 How many bottles of milk can I buy at any one time?

-You can buy as many reusable glass bottles as you wish.
+You can buy or fill as many reusable glass bottles as you wish.
 Just tell our colleagues on the checkout how many bottles you have, as well as how many litres of milk.

 How do I wash my glass bottle?